How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 Content ID is a digital fingerprinting system that allows authors to protect and monetize their creations on social media, including YouTube, Facebook, and Instagram.

-Currently, it’s one of the best ways for stock music composers to make money on YouTube.
+It’s one of the best ways for stock music composers to make money on YouTube.

 You can then decide what to do with it:

 Every time you see information like this in a YouTube video, it means the songs included are copyrighted.
-Youtube automatically adds the song’s info below the video description.
+YouTube automatically adds the song’s info below the video description.

 If someone steals your music (believe me, that happens), they get a copyright claim.
 The claim cannot be released because they don’t have a license.
 You then have two options: to monetize it or to remove it.